TechAdi01/WordPress-To-Do-List-Plugin/README.md

 4. Add the shortcode [checkitof] to any page or post.

+---

-#🛠️ How It Works
+##🛠️ How It Works
 ``
-      -The plugin registers a shortcode that loads a simple HTML task interface.
+- The plugin registers a shortcode that loads a simple HTML task interface.
-      -JavaScript (AJAX) handles task submission without refreshing the page.
+- JavaScript (AJAX) handles task submission without refreshing the page.
-      -Tasks are stored in the WordPress database using the options table.
+- Tasks are stored in the WordPress database using the options table.
-      -You can modify styles and extend functionality (e.g., due dates, persistent user tasks, etc.)
+- You can modify styles and extend functionality (e.g., due dates, persistent user tasks, etc.)

+---

 ##📁 Plugin File Structure
  ```bash